VDA5050/VDA5050/VDA5050_EN.md

 Nodes and edges both have a boolean attribute `released`.
 If a node or edge is released, the AGV is expected to traverse it.
 If a node or edge is not released, the AGV shall not traverse it.
+The node with `sequenceId` 0 shall always be released.

 An edge can be released only if both the start and the end node of the edge are released.